-During this period of coronavirus isolation I am not able to offer my normal face to face sessions.
+During this period of social distancing, I am not able to offer my normal face to face sessions.
 During this period I will be offering counselling via secure video link or telephone.
 Once this crisis has passed I will be returning to face to face work and you will have the choice of counselling face to face, via secure video link or by telephone according to your preference.

 Coronavirus and the associated isolation is creating new challenges for us all.
 Here are some tips on managing difficult feelings while in isolation.